jacubero/VBF/Sphinx/source/bibliography.rst

 ..
 [Hou:97] Hou, X. (1997).
 On the norm and covering radius of the first order reed-muller codes.
 In IEEE Transactions on Information Theory, Volume IT-43(3), pages 1025-1027.

 ..
+[JakobsenK:97] Jakobsen, T. and Knudsen, L. R. (1997).
+The interpolation attack on block ciphers.
+In SAC 97, pages 28–40.

+..
 [Lai:95] Lai, X. (1995).
 Additive and linear structures of cryptographic functions.
 In Preneel, B., editor, Fast Software Encryption, volume 1008 of Lecture Notes in Computer Science, pages 75–85.
 Springer Berlin Heidelberg.

 ..
 [Nyberg:91] Nyberg, K. (1991).
 Perfect nonlinear s-boxes.
 In EUROCRYPT, pages 378-386.